Kitware/CMake/Help/manual/cmake-packages.7.rst

 used to export the targets in the ``ClimbingStatsTargets`` export-set, defined previously by the :command:`install(TARGETS)` command.
-This command generates the ``ClimbingStatsTargets.cmake`` file to contain :prop_tgt:`IMPORTED` targets, suitable for use by downsteams and arranges to install it to ``lib/cmake/ClimbingStats``.
+This command generates the ``ClimbingStatsTargets.cmake`` file to contain :prop_tgt:`IMPORTED` targets, suitable for use by downstreams and arranges to install it to ``lib/cmake/ClimbingStats``.
 The generated ``ClimbingStatsConfigVersion.cmake`` and a ``cmake/ClimbingStatsConfig.cmake`` are installed to the same location, completing the package.